jerzydziewierz/PMBOK-doc-templates/PMBOK templates/Project Management Plans/qq Cost baseline.md

+# qq Cost baseline

 The predicted or proposed cost of the project